DanielTockan/Crypto-Tracker/README.md

   }, [])
 ```

-The "coinId" string literal within the url was obtained from the link of the coin being clicked on, and directed the router to the corresponding endpoint.
+The "coinId" string literal within the URL was obtained from the link of the coin being clicked on and directed the router to the corresponding endpoint.

 ![Coin page](./screenshots/coin_page.png)